The Arthritis Suit Experience: Walk a Mile in Someone Else’s Shoes

 - Gloves – stiffness in hand and fingers

-Arthritis impact on daily living
+The impact of Arthritis on daily living

 Have you ever considered how it feels to struggle with arthritis?

-This is a pressing question that every Stannah’s employee must ask themselves.
+This is a pressing question that every Stannah employee must ask themselves.
 Regardless of the department or area of work, being able to empathize with our customers is crucial to understanding our customers’ true needs.
 By learning what our customers go through on a daily basis, we can improve our products, so that they are truly easy to use.

 When it was my turn to wear the suit, I tried to make the most of it by performing some activities that might be a part of a senior’s daily routine.
 Some of those tasks included: